BurntSushi/termcolor/doc/rg.1.md

   Search case sensitively otherwise.
 This is overridden by either --case-sensitive or --ignore-case.

+--sort-files
+: Sort results by file path.
+Note that this currently disables all parallelism and runs search in a single thread.

 -j, --threads *ARG*
 : The number of threads to use.
 0 means use the number of logical CPUs (capped at 6). [default: 0]